kunzilex/BanderoGoose_game/README.md

 The BanderoGoose game is developed on Python
+To play the game download and save the "main.py" file to your computer.
-After downloading the AppSite_Django to your computer open it in PyCharm or Visual Code Studio
+Copy code from "main.py" file and put it in PyCharm or Visual Code Studio.
+In Terminal input the following command: python3 main.py